PolusAI/image-tools/formats/file-renaming-plugin/README.md

 then the script sorts the strings that match the character pattern and assigns numbers 0+ to them.

 * New optional feature `mapDirectory` implemented to include directory name in renamed files.
-Orignal directory name is added  in renamed files if `raw` value passed, `map` for mapped subdirectories `d0, d1, d2, ... dn` and if not passed then no directory name is added in renamed files.
+This plugin also handles nested directories and one level up directory name is added  to renamed files if `raw` value passed, `map` for mapped subdirectories `d0, d1, d2, ... dn` and if not passed then no directory name is added in renamed files.

 Contact [Melanie Parham](mailto:melanie.parham@axleinfo.com), [Hamdah Shafqat abbasi](mailto:hamdahshafqat.abbasi@nih.gov) for more